 DARIAH

 The EGI DARIAH Competence Centre held its kick off meeting on the 22nd of April 2015 in Ljubljana, in conjunction with the DARIAH General VCC meeting.
-On the kick-off meeting the details of the workplan was agreed and made visible on the CC wiki page.
+On the kick-off meeting the details of the workplan were agreed and made visible on the CC wiki page.
 It was also decided that the regular web-based meeting will be organized every month in order to ensure the on-time conduction of the CC's activities.
 During the first 6 months 4 web meeting were organized.

 One of the first research actions that the CC was working on was preparing a survey to capture e-Infrastructure requirements and needs from digital arts and humanities groups related to DARIAH.
 The plan was to conclude the survey by June 2015, but the preparation was extended due to the specificities of the target user community.
 The survey will be completed by the end of July and the collection of the inputs will start at the beginning of August 2015 and then will continue during early autumn with phone and skype interviews.